 9. Select Apply to make the changes, and then click on OK after.

 After following these steps, you will now be able to access the file or folder by having successfully transferred the ownership to your preferred user or user group.
 You can now authorize changes made on the permissions of the file or folder.

-10. To provide a full access to folder or file for your chosen account, just right click on the selected folder or file and the choose Properties.
+10. To provide full access to folder or file for your chosen account, just right click on the selected folder or file and then choose Properties.

 11. Go to the Security tab again and then choose Advanced.

 12. Navigate to the Add button.
 This opens a new window called Permission entry.

 13. Choose the Select a principal link and then select your user account.

 14. Follow steps 5 to 7 to select the user or user group you want.